AyaPK/is-aya-alive/README.md

 Ever wondered about Aya's current state of existence?
 Wonder no more!
 This app tracks her heartbeat, activity, and proves once and for all that she is, indeed, alive and kicking.

+# Live site

+This is currently hosted on Netlify at [www.isayaalive.com](www.isayaalive.com)

 ## What's This Magic?

 This isn't just an app.
 It's a real-time Aya-existence-verification system powered by her Oura Ring.
 Whether she's resting, active, or working out, you'll know EXACTLY what she's up to.